 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recent Reviews in New Bedford
+Recent Reviews of Shared Office Space in New Bedford

 Think whales...more whales and Moby Dick...New Bedford was known as "The City that Lit The World".
 Most of the whale oil from the whaling industry historically based in New Bedford was used in lamps due to its quality of illumination burning brightly with no smoke or odor.
 During the 19th Century it was one of the most important whaling ports in the world and nicknamed "The Whaling City".
 Sitting in the south coastal area of Massachusetts with a natural deep-water harbor, it is home to the largest Portuguese-American community in the United States.
 Once the richest town in America with more millionaires per capita than any other place in the world, New Bedford is still America's most profitable commercial fishing port.
 It was home to Hetty Howland Green (1834-1916), known as "The Witch of Wall Street" due to her business acumen running her parents' whaling business.
 She was worth $100 million when she died, which would equate to approximately $17 billion today.
 It was in 1840 from New Bedford that the author of the famous novel "Moby Dick" embarked on the voyage that was to create the inspiration for the story.